eigenhombre/miners/README.md

 ## Small Goals

-- [x] named planetoids / asteroids distributed uniformly between an annulus extending from the orbit of Mars to the orbit of Jupiter
+- [x] named planetoids / asteroids distributed uniformly within an annulus extending from the orbit of Mars to the orbit of Jupiter
 - [x] "miners" with names, UPP[1], and initial locations
 - [x] acceleration (non-relativistic), turnaround, and deceleration at 1 g